yashSrijan/project-release-management/README.md

 # project-release-management-app

 This is a ReactJS-Redux app which puts up a CRUD system for releases/builds of a project.
 You can create new releases, edit existing ones, delete them and filter them by their status.
 The app uses some extra npm packages and CDNs to work nicely.
-These are — **react-datepicker** (for picking the start and release dates), **uuid** (for creating unique ids for every release), **Bootstrap** (fetched via a CDN, for nice layouts and form fields), **Font Awesome** (fetched via a CDN, icons are used edit and delete actions).
+These are — **react-datepicker** (for picking the start and release dates), **uuid** (for creating unique ids for every release), **Bootstrap** (fetched via a CDN, for nice layouts and form fields), **Font Awesome** (fetched via a CDN, icons are used for edit and delete actions).

 ## Installation